CTSRD-CHERI/morello-early-performance-results/src/headline-results/software-ecosystem-enablement.md

-Over the past year, Morello has supported a vast increase in the size of the CHERI software ecosystem, driven by over 70 companies, universities, and governmental organizations, which have collectively adapted an estimate of over 100MLoC of open-source software to CHERI memory safety.
+Over the past year, Morello has supported a vast increase in the size of the CHERI software ecosystem, driven by over 70 companies, universities, and governmental organizations, which have collectively adapted over 100MLoC of open-source software to CHERI memory safety, according to current estimates.
 This includes memory-safe FreeBSD kernel and userlevel, Linux BusyBox, Wayland window server and KDE Plasma desktop, and approaching ten thousand open-source software packages.